 Bryan Fine Arts #213

-An active performer, Dr. Womack has served as principal bassoon of the San Angelo Symphony and contrabassoonist of the Lubbock Symphony Orchestra.
+An active performer, Dr. Womack performs frequently with the Nashville and Knoxville Symphonies and other ensembles in the region.
+While in Texas, he served as principal bassoon of the San Angelo Symphony and contrabassoonist of the Lubbock Symphony Orchestra.
 He also performed regularly with the Fort Worth Symphony, the San Antonio Symphony, and the Abilene Philharmonic.
-Active nationally and internationally on the bassoon, in April of 2005, Dr. Womack traveled to Cork, Ireland as a guest lecturer at the Cork Institute of Music.
-Dr. Womack has presented masterclasses at universities throughout the US.
+He has also performed with several period-instrument ensembles including Apollo’s Fire and Tafelmusik.

-Dr. Womack is an active member of and has performed at numerous Conferences of the International Double Reed Society, most recently at the 2019 IDRS conference in Tampa, Florida.
+Dr. Womack is a member of and has performed at numerous Conferences of the International Double Reed Society, most recently at the 2021 IDRS virtual conference.
 At the 2010 conference in Norman, OK, his own composition Rustic Celebration for woodwind trio was premiered.
 The work is currently in print with Prairie Dawg Press.